ekondr/metanol/README.md

 # Metanol

 This is a meta tags plugin which helps to manage meta tags in your Rails application.
-It supports some OpenGraph meta tags, Webmaster's meta tags (such as Google, Bing, Yandex, Alexa verification meta tags) and other standard HTML meta tags (such as a description).
+It supports some OpenGraph meta tags, Webmaster's meta tags (such as Google, Bing, Yandex, Alexa verification meta tags), MicroData meta tags and other standard HTML meta tags (such as a description).
 It can be used by Rails 3.2+ applications.

 ## Installation